ILONA EIBENSCHÜTZ (1872-1967)

 The career of this legendary American pianist, a pupil of Olga Samaroff, was cut short by a plane crash in 1953.
 He began making records for RCA Victor in 1944.
-BMG has produced a commemorative 9-CD set (BMG 68442) containing all of his commercial recordings plus many previously unreleased items.
-Eight of the CDs are also available individually.
+BMG produced a commemorative 9-CD set (BMG 68442) containing all of his commercial recordings plus many previously unreleased items.
+Eight of the CDs were issued individually (but also see below).

 After a long wait, some of Kapell's final Australian performances from 1953 are now available on Sony/BMG 68560 (two CDs).
 The repertoire includes a superb Rachmaninoff Third Concerto and solo items by Bach, Debussy, Chopin, Mussorgsky and Prokofiev.
 All come from previously unknown home-made airchecks on lacquer transcription discs that were plagued with a number of problems.
 Unfortunately the transfer work, while adequate, could and should have eliminated much of the hum, radio cross-talk, and assorted other noises that interfere with Kapell's playing.

 More recently, RCA has combined the contents of the 9-CD “Kapell Edition” with the two live Australian CDs in a lower-priced, space-saving box (5431362).
 Unfortunately, those in charge were either too cheap or too lazy to include any annotation or documentation concerning Kapell or his recorded legacy.

 A long-awaited late 2016 release on the MARSTON label (53021, three CDs) offers a wide variety of live and broadcast performances by Kapell, dating from 1944 to 1952.
 Many of these appear for the first time, including a 1948 Strauss Burleske with Reiner and the Pittsburgh Symphony (Kapell's only performance of that work).